buckyroberts/Source-Code-from-Tutorials/README.md

 9 - On this page, click the “Create pull request” button.

-10 - Add a comment and click “create pull request” again button to submit.
+10 - Add a comment and click “create pull request” button to submit.